Dominic Browne reports on new research that shows the national minimum wage does not necessarily harm youth employment, despite right wing claims.

 Many would find this is a disingenuous and insulting argument.
 The idea being that, despite the fact we are clearly talking about low skilled work with on the job training, young people are just too incapable to be paid a fair wage.
 Even if one were to accept there was any truth in this, one would still have the problem of how to incentivise young people into work so as to give the necessary experience, if a pay of £4.92 an hour has already priced them out of the market.

-The ASI should be pleased that this new research shows young people, even from state schools are rational enough to respond to financial incentive.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+The ASI should be pleased that this new research shows young people, even from state schools are rational enough to respond to financial incentive.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.